This Woman Dressed As An Unsolicited Dick Pic & The Internet Is Freaking Out

 My friend Amy went to a "The Internet" themed party as an unsolicited dick pic ?? pic.twitter.com/bbcL5WnhUd— Clementine Ford (@clementine_ford) July 23, 2017

-Internet responses were mixed, but thankfully many people recognized the creativity and brilliant social commentary of the costume.
+Internet responses were mixed, but thankfully many people recognised the creativity and brilliant social commentary of the costume.

 Not all heroes wear capes.
 But some wear unsolicited dick pic costumes.— Nicky Arnall (@NickyArnall) July 24, 2017